 In the early 1700s it was popular for the ends of the spout to be modelled in the form of a birds head.
-The lid would have been hinged, with the handle crafted out of polished wood or leather coated plain wood.
+The lid would have been hinged, with the handle crafted out of polished wood, ebony or leather coated plain wood.

 It was also around this time that drinking tea with milk became popular, creating the demand for silver tea services including milk/cream jugs and matching sugar bowls.
 Between 1690 and 1750 George Booth, the Earl of Warrington collected many silver teapot and tea sets with various accessories including strainer spoons, sugar tongs and "boats to hold the teaspoons."

 Between 1725 and 1750, a popular teapot shape was bullet-shaped bodied teapots.
 The French Rococo style also had a big influence on design - this meant elaborately decorative flowers, scrolls and spouts shaped like swirling dragons.
 As the century progressed, some examples were even crafted in octagonal shapes.
 By 1776 the ‘Sheraton’ style prevailed, succeeded by the Hepplewhite style in 1789.
 Both of these designs featured a straight spout.